 What’s the Difference Between a Public Liability Policy and Other Policies?

-Public liability insurance is vital for every small business owner or entrepreneur, but depending on your business you might need other insurance policies as well.
+Public liability insurance policy is vital for every small business owner or entrepreneur, but depending on your business you might need other insurance policies as well.
 Here are some examples you should consider:

 Public liability and property insurance are not the same thing.
 Public/general liability covers you if you cause damage to someone else’s property, but it doesn’t insure you for damage to your own property.
 Property insurance pays out for damage to your business equipment such as tools and computers or to your business premises and furniture.